CFBCWorks/Independence40SKN/_items/SKN40Book51.md

 ### About this Item

+“A thought-provoking Christian book by [Godwin Browne](https://cfbcworks.github.io/Independence40SKN/people/SKN40_A17.html) exploring the value of true faith and meaningful actions over seeking mere approval.”

 Sometimes the Christian community appears to focus more on creating a good impression than making a positive impact.

 Jesus encountered this attitude when He came on the scene.
 He came face to face with a religious system that appeared to be much too focused on creating a good impression (see Matthew 6:1-8).